puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_https.markdown

 ### Controlling HTTPS Access Based on Environment

-The puppet master's [auth.conf file][] can use the environment of a request to help decide whether to authorize a request.
+The Puppet master's [auth.conf file][] can use the environment of a request to help decide whether to authorize a request.
 This generally isn't necessary or useful, but it's there if the need arises.
 See the [auth.conf documentation][auth.conf file] for details.

 You Can Query Environment Info via the Master's HTTP API
 -----